synthiam/E-29_Humidity_Sensor/README.md

 ![Humidity Sensor](https://live.staticflickr.com/65535/47691863052_5396ef24e6_k.jpg)
 ![Humidity Sensor](https://live.staticflickr.com/65535/32801180607_e4eb735d66_k.jpg)

-This sensor is used to accurately measure Humidity and Temperature (in degrees Celcius).
+This sensor is used to measure Realtive Humidity (in percent) and Temperature (in degrees Celcius) with high accuracy.
+A unique feature of this sensor is that it takes the digital readout from the HDC1080 and converts it to analog so that it can easily be read by a variety of microcontroller boards.
+It also has an on-board select button, along with RGB LED mode indicator, to allow the output reading for either Humidity or Temperature to be selected.

 ## Contents